Indefinite and fictitious numbers: Specific values used as indefinite

 In context, a specific numeric value may be used to mean an unspecific quantity.
 Following are examples.

 Some words that have a precise numerical definition can be used indefinitely.
-For example: couple (2), dozen (12), score (20); myriad (10,000).
+These include couple (2), dozen (12), score (20), and myriad (10,000).

 When a quantity word is prefixed with an indefinite article then it is sometimes intended or interpreted to be indefinite.
 For example, "one million" is clearly definite, but "a million" could be used to mean either a definite (she has a million followers now) or an indefinite value (she signed what felt like a million papers).

-The title The Book of One Thousand and One Nights (lit. "a thousand nights and one night") implies a large number of nights.
-Many book titles use this convention as well; such as 1,001 Uses for ....
+The title The Book of One Thousand and One Nights implies a large number of nights.
+Many book titles use this convention as well, such as 1,001 Uses for ....

 In Basque, bost, "5", also means "a lot".

 Similarly, hamaika, "11", also means "a lot".

 In Chinese, 十万八千里 (十萬八千里, shí wàn bā qiān lǐ), 108,000 li, means a great distance.

 In Danish, hundrede og sytten ("a hundred and seventeen") can mean any arbitrary number.

 In French, 36 and 36,000 are occasionally used as a synonym for "very many".

 In Hebrew and other Middle Eastern traditions, the number 40 is used to express a large but unspecific number, as in the Hebrew Bible's "forty days and forty nights", Ali Baba and the Forty Thieves, and the Forty Martyrs of Sebaste.
 This usage is sometimes found in English as well (for example, "forty winks").

 In Hungarian there are several expressions meaning "very many".
 A traditional expression is mint égen a csillag ("as many as the stars" in the sky).
 Sometimes specific numbers (e.g., 36,000 or 60,000) are used like in Danish or in French.
 Kismillió ("little million") is somewhat old, but a few decades ago it was still in use.
 From the end of the 20th century csillió began to spread.
 Csillió is a new word: it may be the result of combining the words csillag (star), and millió (million).
 Its enhanced version is csilliárd combining csillag and milliárd (billion).

 In Irish, 100,000 (céad míle) is used, as in the phrase céad míle fáilte, "a hundred thousand welcomes" or Gabriel Rosenstock's poetic phrase mo chéad míle grá ("my hundred thousand loves").

 In Japanese, 八千, 8000, is used: 八千草 (lit.
 8,000 herbs) means a variety of herbs and 八千代 (lit.
 8,000 generations) means eternity.

 In Latin, sescenti (600) was used to mean a very large number, perhaps from the size of a Roman cohort.
 The modern word million derives from an Italian augmentative of the Latin word for thousand, mille.

 In Polish, tysiąc pięćset sto dziewięćset ("one thousand five hundred one hundred nine hundred") is used, to refer to an indefinitely large number.

 In Scottish Gaelic, 100,000 (ceud mìle) is used to mean a great number, as in the phrase ceud mìle fàilte, "a hundred thousand welcomes."